indexed-finance/dividends/README.md

 ## Configuration

 SharesTimeLock can be configured with the following values, which are immutable after deployment:
 - `depositToken` - The ERC20 token which can be locked in exchange for dividend-bearing shares.
+This must be a delegatable ERC20 such as COMP, UNI, NDX.
+- `minEarlyWithdrawalFee` - The minimum early withdrawal fee which is paid on all early withdrawals.
+- `baseEarlyWithdrawalFee` - The dynamic portion of the early withdrawal fee that is multiplied by the proportion of the lock duration that has elapsed and by the bonus multiplier for the lock.
 - `minLockDuration` - The minimum period of time that deposited tokens can be locked for.
 - `maxLockDuration` - The maximum period of time that deposited tokens can be locked for.
 - `maxDividendsBonusMultiplier` - The bonus in dividend tokens that users receive when locking tokens for `maxLockDuration`.
 - `maxEarlyWithdrawalFee` - The withdrawal fee paid if tokens are withdrawn in the same block that they are deposited.

+There is an additional configurable value `minimumDeposit` which can be adjusted after deployment by the owner.

 ## Deposits

-Users can deposit an arbitrary amount of `depositToken` for `duration` seconds in order to mint dividend tokens.
+Users can deposit `depositToken` for an arbitrary duration (between `minLockDuration` and `maxLockDuration`) in order to mint dividend-bearing tokens.
 The timelock contract uses `transferFrom` to receive the deposit, so the depositing account must give the timelock contract an allowance of at least the deposit value.

-The depositor can call the `delegate` function on the timelock contract to delegate the voting shares for their locked tokens to another account if it is a delegatable ERC20 token such as COMP, UNI or NDX with a `delegate(address delegatee) external;` function.

 The timelock contract does not actually hold the tokens being deposited.
 It uses a `DelegationModule` contract which creates a separate "sub-module" for each depositor.
 See [DelegationModule](#delegationmodulesol) for details about this contract.

+If a `minimumDeposit` value is set by the owner, the deposit amount must be greater than the minimum deposit.

+The depositor can call the `delegate` function on the timelock contract to delegate the voting shares for their locked tokens to another account.

 ## Lock Duration